knightjoel/mediawiki-to-notion/README.md

 - A (mostly) serverless, cloud-based architecture for pushing Markdown into Notion (see the solution architecture below).
 - Scalability to import one, two, dozens, or hundreds of pages.
 - Importing of content embedded in the MediaWiki pages such as PDFs and images.
-- Importing pages to whichever Notion parent page(s) you'd like.
+- Importing pages to whichever Notion parent page(s) or database(s) you'd like.
 - Flexibility to batch MediaWiki pages however you want: by category, by size, by importance.
 Repeat a whole batch or a single page as and when you need to.
 - A dashboard for understanding the performance of and any errors encountered by the import pipeline.
 - The import pipeline can import any Markdown content, it doesn't have to be from Mediawiki.